Deep Dive Into Activity Launch Modes in Android.

 - Activity 2 → Activity 3 (New instance created)

-Lifecycle Flow: If the activity is already at the top, it skips onCreate()
+Behavior: If the activity is already at the top of the stack, onNewIntent()

 - Activity 1 → Activity 2 (New instance created)